mrlikl/db-migration-sample/README.md

 4. Change to serverless by changing the dbInstanceClass of the instance to 'db.serverless' and adding serverlessV2ScalingConfiguration to the cluster
 5. Create global db with the writer cluster

+SecondaryClusterStack has a cluster and an instance will be deployed in a different region (us-east-1 in demo), that will be added to the global db

 In all the steps make sure to keep the cluster resource and instance, if it is commented then CloudFormation will delete the resource.
 Also the identifiers and properties that trigger a replacement update must not be changed.

 Before every update, run ```cdk diff``` to check the changes that will arise during the deployment.